Phrasal verb run over

 run over [rʌn ˈəʊvə]

-What is 2nd and 3rd form of run over?
+What are the 2nd and 3rd forms of the verb run over?

 What are the past tense and past participle of run over?

-The past tense of run over is: run over in past simple is ran over. and past participle is run over.
+The past tense and past participle of run over are: run over in past simple is ran over, and past participle is run over.

 What is the past tense of run over?